-Minimum of 125 hours (45 of which must be upper level) is required for the Bachelor of Arts in Ministry and Business.
-Completion of all Gen. Ed, Christian Studies Core, a selected emphasis track from ministry, and a selected emphasis track from business are required.
+Minimum of 122 hours (45 of which must be upper level) is required for the Bachelor of Arts in Ministry and Business.

 A minimum grade of 'C' is required for all courses pertaining to the major.
 These courses are indicated with an asterisk.
-A minimum cumulative GPA of 2.0 is required.
+A minimum cumulative GPA of 2.0 is required